 Ensuring a Safe Operations Your children are safe in our program.
 Learn More

-You don't need acres of space to recreate a prairie ecosystem.
 Use native bunching grasses and small, clumping sedges to anchor wildflowers and bright shrubs to your landscape.
 Bonus: prairie plants love dry sunny areas, so they don't need extra water once they are established!

-Provide food, shelter, and water year-round with some simple, smart planting choices.
+Provide food, shelter, and water year-round with some smart planting choices.
 A bed of easonal wildflowers, fragrant herbs, and woody shrubs will make the perfect rest stop for native pollinators, migrating Monarchs, and birds passing by!

 Plant Your Prairie